Autism: The Musical: Accolades

 On November 19, 2007, Autism: The Musical was named by the Academy of Motion Picture Arts and Sciences as one of 15 films on its documentary feature Oscar short list.
 The film has won awards at 7 major film festivals in the U.S. Following its television broadcast on HBO, the film garnered two 2008 Emmy awards, for nonfiction film editing as well as Primetime Emmy Award for Outstanding Documentary or Nonfiction Special.

 Sequel

-On April 2, 2020, it was announced that a sequel titled Autism: The Sequel will premiere on April 28, 2020.
+On April 2, 2020, it was announced that a sequel, titled Autism: The Sequel, would premiere on April 28, 2020.